Scientific name: Conium Maculatum

 • Feathery, fern-like leaves with a strong, musty smell.

 • Stem is hollow and green with red-purple spots or splotches, and not noticeably hairy.
+Can reach 12 feet tall.

-• Small white flowers grow in flat-topped umbrella-like clusters at ends of stems.
+• Small white flowers grow in flat-topped, umbrella-like clusters at ends of stems.

 How Do I Distinguish it From Native Species?